Canada Booth Menu & Review: 2022 Epcot Food & Wine Festival

-One of the highlights of the Epcot International Food & Wine Festival the Canada booth is a popular choice for first-timers and repeat guests alike.
+I know, I know, I’m in the minority–but I’m ready for this overrated booth to receive a menu overhaul.
+For most guests, the Canada booth is one of the highlights of the Epcot International Food & Wine Festival.
+It’s a popular choice for first-timers and repeat guests alike.
 This menu features food photos, thoughts on value for money, and more!

 Here’s what you will find on the Canada marketplace booth’s food menu this year at Food & Wine Festival:

-Check out our Epcot Food & Wine Festival Booth Menus post if you want to see and read more about every menu this year!
-You’ll also want to read our full Epcot’s International Food & Wine Festival Guide before you go to get an idea of what to do, strategy for the festival (yes, you will need a strategy), and much more!
+Check out our Global Marketplace Booth Menus & Photos for the 2022 Epcot Food & Wine Festival Booth Menus post if you want to see and read more about every menu this year!
+You’ll also want to read our full 2022 Epcot International Food & Wine Festival Guide before you go to get an idea of what to do, strategy for the festival (yes, you will need a strategy), and much more!

 If you’ve tried any of Canada’s items, what did you think?
 Favorites?
 Least favorites?
 What was and wasn’t worth it?
 Anything on the Canada booth menu you’re excited to try this year?
 Should we riot if Disney doesn’t bring back the BeaverTail next year? 😉 Hearing from you is half the fun, so please share your thoughts in the comments below!

 Hi there !
 Do you ever remember Canada serving a mapple sirop base whisky (Sortilege) ?
 It needs to be on the menu soooooooo bad ! ! !
 I don’t know how I can make this happens, but I’ll try ! ! !